 iOSAT Potassium Iodide Tablets 130 mg (FDA approved) (3-Pack)

-These are 100% genuine IOSAT potassium iodide tablets that the Natural News Store purchased directly from the manufacturer as a *fresh* batch.
-14 tablets per pack.
+These are 100% genuine IOSAT potassium iodide tablets that we purchased directly from the manufacturer.
+There are 14 tablets per pack.
 Each tablet contains 130mg of potassium iodide.

 iOSAT™ received its approval from the US Food and Drug Administration in 1982, and is the only full-strength tablet for radiation blocking which may legally be sold in the US.
 Only iOSAT™ has passed all FDA tests for purity, quality, safety and efficacy.